-- ☐ Discuss the aspects of operator weaknesses that led to SOER 2013-1, 'Operator Fundamentals Weaknesses'. - Discuss analysis of events, peer review AFIs that identified operator fundamental weaknesses as causes and contributors. - Discuss the purpose of this SOER. - Discuss the definition of operator fundamentals. - Discuss the attributes of operator fundamentals.
+- Discuss analysis of events, peer review AFIs that identified operator fundamental weaknesses as causes and contributors. - Discuss a need of long term action plan for addressing operator fundamental weaknesses and a training programme to sustain it. - Discuss analysis of events, peer review AFIs that identified operator fundamental weaknesses as causes and contributors. - Discuss the definition of operator fundamentals. - Discuss the attributes of operator fundamentals. - Review and discuss the five recommendations to prevent recurrence.